GoldenretriverYT/polytoria-luals-addon/README.md

-# Lua Language Server Addon Template
+# Polytoria LuaLS Addon
-This is a template for an [addon](https://github.com/LuaLS/lua-language-server/wiki/Addons) that can be used by the [Lua Language Server](https://github.com/LuaLS/lua-language-server).

-## Publishing to Addon Manager
-The [addon manager](https://github.com/LuaLS/lua-language-server/discussions/1965) for VS Code allows users to easily install and manage their addons.
-The addons are pulled from [LLS-Addons](https://github.com/LuaLS/LLS-Addons).

-To add your addon to the addon manager, please read the [README for LLS-Addons](https://github.com/LuaLS/LLS-Addons#readme).
+This addon provides you Lua-Language-Server typings for Polytoria.

+## Installation
+You can use the addon manager by following these instructions: https://luals.github.io/wiki/addons/#installing-addons

+## Usage
+Enable the addon using the following instructions: https://luals.github.io/wiki/addons/#addon-manager

+## Credits
+Massive shoutout to the [contributors of the Polytoria Docs](https://docs.polytoria.com/contributors), most information was taken from there.